 In the context of personal information, such as DNA data, privacy means having control over that information, such that a person can confidently choose to disclose it to one trusted party for one specific purpose without concern that it will be passed to other parties or used for other purposes.
 Maintaining privacy therefore also logically requires mechanisms to ensure the security of that information while it is being used by the other party, preventing unauthorized disclosure and further uses.
-Of course, when an individual's information becomes part of a larger database that encompasses data on many other people, the maintenance of privacy and security no longer depend just on how their specific information is treated; instead, much depends on the policies and practices related to the larger databases and how they are managed.
+Of course, when an individual's information becomes part of a larger database that encompasses data on many other people, the maintenance of privacy and security no longer depend just on how their specific information is treated; instead, much depends on the policies and practices related to the larger database.
+29 Hence, much of the risk - and potential remedy - concerning DNA data involves the databases and how they are managed.

 In step 1 of the DNA life cycle, when genomic data are collected for sequencing, patients must give their consent for the process to begin.
 However, they are unlikely to be fully aware of the pathways their data are going to travel.
 Patients often consent to sequencing because their doctor hopes it can help in their diagnosis and treatment; that usage is naturally their priority.
 But in most situations, their data will also be added to a DNA database, and reused for other research and clinical purposes.
-Patients typically sign consent forms that say their data will be reused in unspecified ways (see text box).30 Given an inability to truly anonymize DNA data
+Patients typically sign consent forms that say their data will be reused in unspecified ways (see text box).
+30 Given an inability to truly anonymize DNA data